-The aggregate grant-date fair value of RSUs granted during the three months ended March 31, 2006 and 2005 was \$0.3 million and \$0.8 million, respectively.
-As of March 31, 2006, the total unrecognized compensation cost related to unvested RSUs was \$0.8 million, which is expected to be recognized over a weighted average period of 1.68 years.
-The total fair value of shares subject to RSUs vested during the three months ended March 31, 2006 and 2005 was \$0.3 million and \$0.1 million, respectively.
+During the three months ended March 31, 2007 and 2006, the Company granted stock-based awards with a total estimated value of \$2.1 million and \$1.0 million, respectively.
+At March 31, 2007, total unrecognized estimated compensation cost related to unvested stock-based awards granted prior to that date was \$2.7 million, which is expected to be recognized over a weighted-average period of 1.2 years.
+Stock-based awards granted during the three months ended March 31, 2007 and 2006, represented 1.4% and 1.2%, respectively, of outstanding common shares at the end of each period.